some100/bootmgr-rs/bootmgr-rs-slint/README.md

 # Licensing

-This frontend code is licensed under GPLv3 or later.
-The Slint language files are licensed under MIT.
+Both the frontend code and Slint markup are licensed under the MIT license.
+However, the final application will be built as GPLv3+, due to it depending on Slint, which uses the GPLv3+ license.
+The default icons bundled in with the program are in the public domain.